tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Operational Risks

-Managing multiple certificate paths (composite, dual, and PQC-only) increases the risk of misconfiguration and operational errors.
-For example, a server might continue using a hybrid signature scheme after the traditional algorithm is broken, fail to revoke traditional certificates that are no longer secure, or select the wrong chain for a given client, resulting in clients receiving a certificate path they cannot validate.
+Managing multiple certificate paths (composite, dual, and PQC) increases the risk of misconfiguration and operational errors.
+For example, relying parties might continue to accept traditional-only certificates after the traditional algorithms are broken, fail to enforce PQC validation policies, or select an incorrect chain when multiple options are available, resulting in validation of weaker authentication than intended.
+Effective downgrade protection (see {{downgrade}}) requires relying parties to reject traditional-only certificate paths once post-quantum alternatives are available, regardless of whether authenticating parties continue to support traditional credentials for legacy interoperability.

 Clear operational guidance and automated monitoring are essential to minimize these risks.
 Operators need best practices for certificate lifecycle and